-To accomplish these aims, Boy Scouting has developed its program using eight methods.
+To accomplish these aims, Scouting has developed its program using eight methods.

 Ideals.
 The ideals of Scouting are spelled out in the Scout Oath, Scout Law, motto, and slogan.
-The Scout measures himself against these ideals and continually tries to improve.
-The goals are high, and as he reaches for them, he has some control over what he becomes.
+Scouts measure themselves against these ideals and continually try to improve.
+The goals are high, and as individual Scouts reach for them, they have some control over what they become.
 "Show Scout spirit," a requirement for rank advancement, means living up to these ideals.

 Patrols.
 The patrol method gives Scouts an experience in group living and participating citizenship.
-It places a certain amount of responsibility on young shoulders and teaches boys how to accept it.
+It places a certain amount of responsibility on young shoulders and teaches Scouts how to accept it.
 The patrol method allows Scouts to act in small groups where they can easily relate to each other.
 These small groups determine troop activities through their elected representatives.

 Outdoors.
-Boy Scouting is designed to take place outdoors.
+Scouting is designed to take place outdoors.
 It is in the outdoors that Scouts share responsibilities and learn to live with each other.
 It is here that the skills and activities practiced at troop meetings come alive with purpose.
 Being close to nature helps Scouts gain an appreciation for God's handiwork and humankind's place in it.
 The outdoors is the laboratory for Scouts to learn ecology and practice conservation of nature's resources.

 Advancement.
 Scouting provides a series of surmountable obstacles and steps to overcome them through the advancement method.
-The Scout plans his advancement and, by participating in the troop program, progresses as he overcomes each challenge.
-The Scout is rewarded for each achievement, which helps him gain self-confidence.
-The steps in the advancement system help him grow in self-reliance and the ability to help others.
+Scouts plan their advancement and, by participating in the troop program, progress as they overcome each challenge.
+A Scout is rewarded for each achievement, which helps in gaining self-confidence.
+The steps in the advancement system help Scouts grow in self-reliance and the ability to help others.

 Adult Association.
-Boys learn from the example set by their adult leaders.
-An association with adults of high character is encouraged at this stage of a young man's development.
+Scouts learn from the example set by their adult leaders.
+An association with adults of high character is encouraged at this stage of a youth's development.

 Personal Growth.
 As Scouts plan their activity and progress toward their goals, they experience personal growth.
 The Good Turn concept is a major part of the personal growth method of Scouting.
-Boys grow as they participate in community service projects and do Good Turns for others.
+Scouts grow as they participate in community service projects and do Good Turns for others.
 There probably is no device so successful in developing a basis for personal growth as the daily Good Turn.

 The religious emblems program is also a large part of the personal growth method.
-Frequent conferences with his Scoutmaster help each Scout to determine his growth toward Scouting's aims.
+Frequent conferences with the Scoutmaster help each Scout to determine their personal growth toward Scouting's aims.

 Leadership Development.
-Boy Scouting encourages boys to learn and practice leadership skills.
+Scouting encourages youth to learn and practice leadership skills.
 Every Scout has the opportunity to participate in both shared and total leadership situations.
-Understanding the concepts of leadership helps a boy accept the leadership roles of others and guides him toward the citizenship aim of Scouting.
+Understanding the concepts of leadership helps each Scout accept the leadership roles of others and guides them toward the citizenship aim of Scouting.

 Uniform.
 The uniform makes the Scout troop visible as a force for good and creates a positive youth image in the community.
-Boy Scouting is an action program, and wearing the uniform is an action that shows each Scout's commitment to the aims and purposes of Scouting.
+Scouts BSA is an action program, and wearing the uniform is an action that shows each Scout's commitment to the aims and purposes of Scouting.
 The uniform gives the Scout identity in a world brotherhood of youth who believe in the same ideals.